shahdKh2/ToDoListMS-FE/README.md

-A simple Angular 18.1.2 application to manage tasks.
+This is a simple Angular 18.1.2 application to manage tasks.
+Features include:

-Features include adding, deleting, and mark to-do items as complete.
+• Adding A New Tasks.
+• Deleting A Task.
+• Marking Tasks As Complete.
+• Searching for a Task.

 Here's a quick overview of what this App does:
+Enjoy Watching! ッ

 ![alt text](<public/App Overview Video.gif>)